-Can I Have Too Much Protein?
-Is Too Much Dangerous?
+Is Too Much Protein Dangerous?

 However, larger doses of 30-45 grams were shown to have the greatest impact on lean mass and strength.4 When considering prevention of muscle loss due to aging, another study showed that 25-30 grams was optimal.5 Overall, the recommendations range between 20-45 grams per dose.

-Protein shakes can also play an important role in the diets of vegan and vegetarian athletes who might not consume high-protein, animal-based foods.
+Protein shakes can also play an important role in the diets of vegan and vegetarian athletes, who might not consume high-protein, animal-based foods.